dpla-attic/automation/README.md

 ## Installation, VM setup:

+### Upgrading

+If you've already been working with an earlier version of `automation`, please see README-upgrade-6.0.md.

 ### Prerequisites and Dependencies

 At least when running all of the web application and database services together,